stagedml/pylightnix/docs/Reference.md

 def __init__(self, d: dict)
 ```

-Config is a JSON-serializable configuration object.
-It should match the
+`Config` is a JSON-serializable dictionary.
+It takes the place of soucres
-requirements of `assert_valid_config`.
-Tupically, it's __dict__ should
+which specifies how should we realize a derivation.

-contain only either simple Python types (strings, bool, ints, floats), lists
+`Config` should match the requirements of `assert_valid_config`.
+Tupically,
-or dicts.
-No tuples, no `np.float32`, no functions.
-Fields with names
+it's __dict__ should contain either simple Python types (strings, bool, ints,
-starting from '_' are may be added after construction, but they are not
+floats), lists or dicts.
+In particular, no tuples, no `np.float32` and no
-preserved during the serialization.
+functions are allowed.

 <a name="pylightnix.types.Config.__init__"></a>
 ### `Config.__init__()`